 1. Identify all possible types of crises.

-- Financial crisis: This happens when a business experiences a drop in demand for whatever it is they sell — whether it’s a product or service.
+- Financial crisis: When a business experiences a drop in demand for whatever it is they sell — whether it’s a product or service.
 They lose value in those assets and can’t afford to pay off their debt.

-- Personnel crisis: This is when an employee or someone else associated with a business is involved in activity or conduct that’s considered unethical and/ or illegal.
-This misconduct may occur in or out of the workplace and can be related to the work life or personal life of the individual involved.
+- Personnel crisis: When an employee or someone else associated with a business is involved in activity or conduct that’s considered unethical and/ or illegal.
+This misconduct may occur in or out of the workplace and can be related to the work-life or personal life of the individual involved.

-- Organizational crisis: This is when a business has wronged their customers by taking actions that negatively impact their customers.
+- Organizational crisis: When a business has wronged its customers by taking actions that negatively impact its customers.
 Examples may include keeping important information from customers who deserve to know the details about a specific topic or exploiting customers.

-- Technological crisis: This is when servers go down, software crashes, or another technological system stops functioning properly.
+- Technological crisis: When servers go down, software crashes or another technological system stops functioning properly.
 It might cause a business to lose large amounts of revenue, make customers question their reliability, or tarnish their reputation.

 2. Determine the impact of each type of crisis on your business.

 Once you’ve considered the crises that could impact your business, you’ll want to determine the impact each of these events could have on your company, employees, and customers.
 Examples include: